Fermat/higher-rank/README.md

 * Output syntax

-  \\ for type level lambda abstraction, @T for type application.
+  \\\\ for type level lambda abstraction, @T for type application, machine generated variables will be postfixed with \#.